carmenbianca/report-liferay/report.md

 In order to assess the current processes, an *expert interview* will be conducted with Matija Šuklje.
-The expert interview will focus on a handful of
+The expert interview will focus on a handful of things TODO:

-things:
+TODO: Detail exact questions.

+- What is the most common licensing compliance issue?
+- How and by whom are licensing compliance issues reported to Legal?
+- Does Legal search for licensing compliance issues?
+If so, how?
 - What are the steps that are taken when a licensing compliance issue pops up?
-- What is the most common licensing compliance issue?
 - Where in the process does Liferay lose the most time?

-There will doubtlessly be more questions when the interview occurs, but these three questions should reveal the process and its pain points.
+TODO: There will doubtlessly be more questions when the interview occurs, but these three questions should reveal the process and its pain points.

 The rationale for an expert interview is simple: There is no doubt in my mind that an expert knows the process well, and is familiar enough with the process